ayubaahmed/Windows-Client-Infection-via-Fake-Google-Authenticator/README.md

 - Traffic was observed on a non-standard outbound port (2917).
 - IP reputation checks confirmed the addresses were flagged as malicious.

-By reviewing both Wireshark and Splunk data, it was possible to reconstruct the events in detail and confirm that the infection stemmed from the fake website and the attacker’s infrastructure.
+By reviewing both Wireshark and Splunk data, it was possible to reconstruct the events and confirm that the infection stemmed from the fake website and the attacker’s infrastructure.

 ---

 ## Recommendations

-- Isolate and reimage the affected workstation.
+- Take the infected computer offline and reinstall it from scratch to make sure no malware remains.
-- Block the malicious domain and IP addresses at the firewall and proxy.
+- Stop access to the fake website and suspicious IP addresses so no one else in the network can connect to them.
-- Reset the password for the account **shutcherson**.
+- Change the password for the affected user account (shutcherson) to prevent attackers using it again.
-- Restrict PowerShell use to administrators only, reducing the chance of script-based attacks.
+- Limit PowerShell to IT admins only, so everyday users can’t accidentally run harmful scripts.
-- Inspect other hosts and accounts for lateral movement or related activity.
+- Check other computers and user accounts to make sure the attackers haven’t spread elsewhere.
-- Implement user awareness training to reduce the risk of future compromise.
+- Provide staff training on phishing and safe browsing, so they’re less likely to fall for similar attacks in future.